Uterine fibroid embolization is a minimally invasive procedure that is an alternative to surgery — but is it right for you?

-Uterine fibroids may cause heavy menstrual bleeding or bleeding between periods to the point that you may become anemic or need a blood transfusion.
-If fibroids get too big, they also may cause pain and heaviness in the pelvis, back pain, leg pain, urinary frequency, difficulties with bowel movements, painful sex and a generalized feeling of bloating.
+Uterine fibroids may cause heavy menstrual bleeding or bleeding between periods, to the point that you may become anemic or need a blood transfusion.
+If fibroids get too big, they may also cause pain and heaviness in the pelvis, back pain, leg pain, urinary frequency, difficulties with bowel movements, painful sex and a generalized feeling of bloating.

 Call for an Appointment

 This minimally invasive procedure works by blocking certain arteries that go to the uterus, thus cutting off the blood supply that the fibroids need to grow.
 Without the flow of blood, the fibroids shrink, and symptoms resolve.

 The procedure, done under minimal sedation, is similar to a heart catheterization.